braidn/blrrrg/posts/2021-06-11-multipass-powered-docker-on-macs.md

 Afterwards,
-one can [install the docker binary][dbin], [docker-compose HomeBrew package][dcbrew] and set a DOCKER_HOST that maps to the cloud-init'ified virtual machine's IP.
+one can [install the docker binary][dbin], [docker-compose HomeBrew package][dcbrew] and set a DOCKER_HOST env var that maps to the cloud-init'ified virtual machine's IP.

 With this setup,
 all containers utilize a 'native' file system access since Docker is running in a Linux environment (akin to the aforementioned: WSL2).